oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-3/course.md

 0.8.7;
 </Highlight>

-means that we will not allow the compiler to compile to a version earlier than 0.8.7 and must compile to a version earlier than 0.9.0.
+This means that we will not allow the compiler to compile to a version earlier than 0.8.7 and must compile to a version earlier than 0.9.0.

 The semi-colon
 <Highlight class="language-javascript">
 ;
 </Highlight>

-means we are finished writing that line.
+This means we are finished writing that line.
 Whenever a line of logic is complete in Solidity, it must be followed with a semi-colon.

 <!-- <MissionContainer>
   <div className="title">What are the SLAs you have agreed to?</div>